atticusofsparta/arweave-classifieds/README.md

   submits the signed data to the contract as a client.
 This ensures that 1) the client is willingly engaging in the offer and that 2) the broker was the one to retain the client by virtue of the transaction being submitted by their wallet.

+## Local Crypto Trading

+  An important part of what will make or break this platform is the Smart listings - which require crypto to operate.
+As such the ability for users to interact

+##PST Tokenomics

+  At this point you are probably wondering.... why do people want these PST's?
+The answer, is they have value.
+The value for these PST's comes from the treasury, and the treasury is funded by other dapps paying for access to the curated data.
+This dapp keeps track of payments via the smart listings, human-verified and agreed upon geographic borders which are important for commerce and travel, and the flow of currency via the local crypto trading.